FirstLegoLeague/launcher/docs/userguide.md

 <img src="scoring-duplicate.png" style="width:75%">

-The `Show only duplicates` button is shown when more than one score is submitted for the same team and round.
-Clicking the button filters out all scores that are not duplicate.
+The `Show only duplicates` button is shown when more than one score has been submitted for the same team and round.
+Clicking the button filters out all scores that are not duplicates.
 This gives the head referee or scorekeeper the opportunity to check for duplicates from time to time, and to correct the error.

 The `Show only bad scores` button is shown when scores cannot be sent to the `Results Display` for any reason.
 (Details TBD)